-PRACTICE WITHOUT PHYSICIAN REFERRAL
+PRACTICE WITHOUT REFERRAL

 § 40.61.
 Certificate of authorization to practice physical therapy without a referral.

-(a) An applicant for certification of authorization to practice physical therapy without the referral of a licensed physician shall submit evidence satisfactory to the Board, on forms supplied by the Board, that the applicant has met the following requirements:
+(a) An applicant for certification of authorization to practice physical therapy without a referral of a licensed physician shall submit evidence satisfactory to the Board, on forms supplied by the Board, that the applicant has met the following requirements:

 (1) Holds a current license to practice physical therapy in this Commonwealth.